 The societal notions of beauty often lead to low self-esteem in women.
 Dove addresses this fact and attempts to help women gain confidence through its campaigns.

-The psychographic data you gathered helps you add more value to your customers’ lives as well.
+The psychographic data you gather helps you add more value to your customers’ lives as well.

 You can use this data to create helpful content such as blog posts, videos, or infographics that address your customers’ pain points or educate them about topics that matter to them.